-In the mid-1920s, N. Cleveland Avenue was also the focus of apartment developers' interest.
-Although supplied with good streetcar connections, the buildings also featured garages for automobile-owning tenants.
-In 1925, local contractor and building owner William F. McKay permitted three adjoining buildings.
-Maywood, a two-story flat building at 356 N. Cleveland, was estimated to cost \$28,000.
-The two-story Woodland at 362 N. Cleveland Avenue had an estimated cost of 28,000.
-The three-story Cleveland, at 372 N. Cleveland, trimmed in brick and tile, was estimated to cost 40,000 (Figures 51, 52).
+In the mid-1920s N. Cleveland Avenue was the focus of apartment developers' interest.
+Although supplied with good streetcar connections, some of the buildings also featured garages.
+In 1925, local contractor and building owner William F. McKay built the Maywood, a two-story flat building at 356 N. Cleveland, estimated to cost \$28,000.
+In 1925, McKay also built the two-story Woodland at 362 N. Cleveland Avenue at an estimated cost of 28,000.
+Also in 1925, at 372 N. Cleveland, he permitted the Cleveland, a three-story apartment building estimated to cost 40,000 (Figure 28).

-A post-World War II housing shortage refueled builders' interest in apartment construction.
-For example, the Cobb Hospital had occupied two lots at the corner of Iglehart and Cleveland Avenues.
-In 1950, the T and T Realty Company replaced it with a pair of flat-roofed, two- and one-half story Modern style apartment units separated by a landscaped court.
+A post-World War II housing shortage refueled builders' interest in apartment construction, For example, the Cobb Hospital had occupied two lots at the corner of Iglehart and Cleveland Avenues.
+In 1950 the T and T Realty Company replaced it with a pair of flat-roofed, two- and one-half story Modern style apartment units separated by a landscaped court.
 Teconico was the architect.

 Such apartment buildings often replaced older, single and multiple-family houses.
 The replacement of a group of older houses with multi-story apartment buildings, especially along main arterial streets, was popular in Saint Paul in the mid-1960s, as evident by three large units on Marshall Avenue dating from 1964 to 1967.
 They were typically executed in Neo-Mansard, Traditional, or Modern styles.
-For example, the flat-roofed, 25-unit brick building at 1880 Marshall, completed in 1965 by Butler Construction for William Weitzman at an estimated cost of \$125,000, replaced three single-family dwellings.
+One, the flat-roofed, 25-unit brick building at 1880 Marshall, completed in 1965 by Butler Construction for William Weitzman at an estimated cost of \$125,000, replaced three single-family dwellings.